Making the Diagnosis of Alzheimer's Disease

 Neuropsychological testing studies the relationship between the brain and behavior.
 It is used when the patient is having serious problems with memory, concentration, remembering words and names, understanding language, visual-spatial issues, and a variety of other symptoms.
 These tests help in the diagnosis and treatment of conditions that affect thinking, emotion, and behavior.
 These include Alzheimer's disease, various psychiatric problems, like depression and anxiety, problems caused by medicines, substance abuse, strokes, and tumors.
 Neuropsychological tests accompany a comprehensive interview with the patient and may include tests to assess memory, language, the ability to plan and reason, and the ability to modify behavior, as well as assessments of personality and emotional stability.
 Neuropsychological testing also can help the doctor and family better understand the effect of a disorder on a patient's everyday functioning.

 There are additional tests that may be done to help diagnose and monitor the progression of Alzheimer's disease.
-The following tests are not done routinely and are more often used for research purposes:
+Most of the following tests are not done routinely and are more often used for research purposes:

 Positron Emission Tomography (PET) Scan